 The device also allows stations to maximize their weather field reporting assets in a relatively low-cost way.
 Stations can equip emergency workers and storm spotters with the device.
 Together with ENG crews, those field assets can build a highly accurate graphical depiction of weather conditions, storm paths and danger zones.
 Data from the Storm Hawk is fed to a central system at the station that automatically assembles the composite storm description with specialized algorithms.

-The Storm Hawk also has a built-in video camera that can capture still images and short video clips that can be transmitted via a wireless (cell phone) network back to the station along with field-gathered weather data to show, for instance, that a storm has knocked down power lines at a specific intersection.
+The Storm Hawk also has a built-in video camera that can capture still images and short video clips that can be transmitted via a cell phone back to the station along with field-gathered weather data to show, for instance, that a storm has knocked down power lines at a specific intersection.
 Such wireless transmission can even penetrate hurricanes, something that’s just not possible with point-to-point microwave or SNG.

 A handful of stations have begun using the new device.
 KMBC-TV in Kansas City, MO, recently tracked a severe hail storm down to street level while training with the system.
 WCAU-TV in Philadelphia used it during a recent snow storm.
 It was even used during Hurricane Charley to penetrate the storm.